TheLocust3/candidatexyz/README.md

 - Javascript form validation
 - Allow text of buttons to be editable
 - Use redux to set background AND pull the image
-- Optimize store to not pull full postTypes and other pulls like that
+- Optimize store to not pull full postTypes and other pulls like that (also don't pull user repeatedly)

 Bugs:
 - Clicking anywhere inside slideshow content will trigger editor (when editing)